 - The internationally recognized Logan Museum of Anthropology.

 - The Wright Museum of Art, a teaching museum with 4,500 pieces in its collection.

 - The Center for Entrepreneurship in Liberal Education at Beloit (CELEB) is home to a business incubator; a student-run art gallery; video and sound editing suites; and a cable-access TV station.

 - The Hendricks Center for the Arts, a former post office, houses classrooms, music and dance studios, performances spaces, a film screening room, and a lighting-design lab.

 No town-gown here

 Since the ’60s, the city of Beloit has been as much a classroom as any on our campus.
-You’ll find Beloiters student-teaching in local schools, shadowing healthcare workers at our hospital, working with the Beloit Snappers (our minor league baseball team), recruiting drivers for transportation companies, testing and analyzing soil quality for environmental engineering firms, or promoting the city as Visit Beloit Rockstars.
+You’ll find Beloiters student-teaching in local schools, shadowing healthcare workers at our hospital, working with the Beloit Sky Carp (our minor league baseball team), recruiting drivers for transportation companies, testing and analyzing soil quality for environmental engineering firms, or promoting the city with Visit Beloit.